zeidsolh/ece188final/README.md

 # Final project ece 188

-I included table in notebook but also attached it as external image.
+* Check Task1.png for task 1 results.

-* Check task1.png for task 1 results.
+* Check Task2.png for task 2 results.

-* Check task2.png for task 2 results.
+Code on how to get those results in notebook.